jahid-buet/2D-fortran-code-of-wave-generation-by-SPH-method/README.md

 - ComViscosity.f90: Compute acceleration due to vsicosity term for all fluid particles.
 Depending on  slip or no-slip boundary condition,viscosity for boundary particles are computed.
   Three different formulation of viscosity is implemented.
 Laminar+sps,artificial and orginal viscosity.User can choose any of one of the three viscosity formulation.

+- DampingZone.f90: This module computes damping function which is used  to reduce the velocity of fluid particles that enters the damping zone.
+Damping zone size and limit(ymmin,ymax) is given by user in user interface.

-- Dam_break.f90: Main source file from where all subroutines are called  and user interface for input parametrs are defined .Also time integration is implemented in this source file.
+- wave_generation_2d.f90:Main source file from where all subroutines are called  and user interface for input parametrs are defined .Also time integration is implemented in this source file.

+- WaveLength.f90:This module computes wavelength based on incident wave period and  initial water depth which is given by user in user interface.

 - KernalGradientCorrection.f90: Compute inverse matrix related to formulation of kernal gradient correction which is used in only in viscosity(laminar+sps and artificial) computation.

-- Time.f90:This module computes time step which is used in time integration  although in this  2d dam break simulation this routine is not used.
+- Time.f90:This module computes time step size which is used in time integration .

 - Xsph.f90:This module computes Xsph to regularize the particles movement in SPH.it is not used in this simulation.